avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 have very different variances, which is true in this case as the concentrations of the 13 chemicals have very different variances (see above).

-Once you have standardised your variables, you can carry out a principal component analysis using the "princomp()" function in R.
+Once you have standardised your variables, you can carry out a principal component analysis using the "prcomp()" function in R.

 For example, to standardise the concentrations of the 13 chemicals in the wine samples, and carry out a